AerovisionDynamics/AerovisionDynamics.github.io/README.md

-This is the official source code of the Aerovision Dynamics site.
+If you are seeing this, this website is probably under maintainance, or you're viewing the source code.